Digital Hearing Aids: Advanced & More Powerful Than Before!

 - Nano CIC Digital Hearing Aids have high quality digitized and process sound and are nearly invisible.

-- Nano CIC Recharge is a rechargeable mini CIC hearing aid that includes 6 different plugs for making it adaptable to any ear canal anatomy.
+- Digital rechargeable hearing aids similar to Nano CIC include 6 different plugs for making them adaptable to any ear canal anatomy.
 Besides having customizable volume control, it also has an advanced DSP noise-canceling clear sound system.

 What are the top 5 rated hearing aids?